sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 <img src="./tutorial3-pipeline-vertices.png" />

-Most modern rendering uses triangles to make all shapes, from simple (such as cubes), to complex (such as people).
+Most modern rendering uses triangles to make all shapes, from simple shapes (such as cubes), to complex ones (such as people).
+These triangles are stored as vertices which are the points that make up the corners of the triangles.

 <!-- Todo: Find/make an image to put here -->

-We use a vertex shader to manipulate a list of vertices, in order to transform the shape to look the way we want it.
+We use a vertex shader to manipulate the vertices, in order to transform the shape to look the way we want it.

-You can think of a fragment as the beginnings of a pixel in the resulting image.
+The vertices are then converted into fragments.
+Every pixel in the result image gets at least one fragment.
 Each fragment has a color that will be copied to its corresponding pixel.
 The fragment shader decides what color the fragment will be.

 ## GLSL and SPIR-V
 Shaders in `wgpu` are written with a binary language called [SPIR-V](https://www.khronos.org/registry/spir-v/).
 SPIR-V is designed for computers to read, not people, so we're going to use a language called GLSL (specifically, with `wgpu` we need to use the [Vulkan flavor of GLSL](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_vulkan_glsl.txt)) to write our code, and then convert that to SPIR-V.